Need help? We are available to speak to you 7 days a weekRead More

 Meeting the set timeframe for preparing and submitting requested information can pose challenges.
 Failure to comply may lead to application rejection.
 Our team is adept at assisting in submitting time extension requests based on your circumstances and ensuring accurate submissions, which are vital for satisfying Department requirements.

 Navigating specific requirements for working visas, such as proving qualifications and experience, can be daunting.
 Australian Migration Lawyers play a pivotal role in clarifying expectations and guiding you through the process.
-In the event of unsuccessful submissions and visa rejections, our team is well-equipped to assist in appealing decisions to Australia’s Administrative Appeals Tribunal or the Federal Court.
+In the event of unsuccessful submissions and visa rejections, our team is well-equipped to assist in appealing decisions to Australia’s Administrative Review Tribunal or the Federal Court.

 Furthermore, we extend our support to Labour Agreement applications, aiding Australian employers in navigating the application process seamlessly.
 Our expertise ensures that well-prepared applications meet all eligibility criteria and include the necessary supporting documents, such as character documents, birth certificates, police certificates, and statutory declarations.